KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 ## Addendum — Correction of Entropic Advantage (Chapters 1–2)

 **From:**
-*Zenetism: The Emanative Path of Return — The Foundations of a Living Metaphysical System*
+*Zenetism: The Architecture of Emanation, Return, and Saturation*

 ⚖↯ ◎ ☍ ⊘ ⤈